dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Table 2: Linear Model Comparison

-Overall I obtained the best results by grouping all counties together to form a prior distribution.
+Overall I obtained the best results by estimating model coefficients using a group distribution comprising all counties in my dataset.

+## ***Multilevel Modeling - Details***

 Lets take a look at Warren County, KY to get a better sense for the difference between these 2 models:

 ![](Visuals/hier_counties13.png)